 However, keep in mind that they only look at a limited amount of genes and gene variants (70 variants).
 As stated on their website, they only analyze genes indicated in the reports.
 Because of this, they do not accept DNA file uploads from other providers, nor do they give you access to your raw genetic data.

 Another point of concern is that they do not include links to scientific references in the reports.
 On top of that, they do not thoroughly explain how each recommendation may help improve health based on the user’s unique genetics.

-With a free SelfDecode membership, you will also get access to the lab analyzer tool.
+If you need a DNA test, SelfDecode offers DNA kits & insights for $199-$249.
+With a SelfDecode membership, you will also get access to the lab analyzer tool, SNP & gene explorer, and personalized blog.
 You can upload your lab results to learn how far your results are from their optimal range and receive detailed explanations about each marker.
-If you need a DNA test, SelfDecode offers a DNA kit + health insights bundle for $149.